-Mat Bar Hverfisgata 26
+Mat Bar Hverfisgata 26 The warm elega

 The warm elegance of Mat Bar's gleaming brass bar is further enhanced by its striking green and black interior.
 The attentive details translate to the food as well.
 The rotational menu has gone from strength to strength with seasonal flourishes.
 It's affordability and sharing plates create that enviable air of conviviality.